PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Analysing Relationships between Variables.md

 The purpose of your data science project is not to do a correlational analysis in R yourself: the goal is to suggest an analysis based on your research question and data.
 But, if you want to go more in-depth into correlation and play around in R, I suggest doing [these excercises](https://www.r-bloggers.com/2017/04/correlation-and-correlogram-exercises/).
 You can also follow [this step plan for Power BI](https://www.mssqltips.com/sqlservertip/5197/correlation-analysis-using-correlation-plot-in-power-bi-desktop/.
 Next year, we're going to advance our knowledge of statistics and go into hypothesis testing; for now you should just know what it means if variables are correlated.

-### A) Mock assessment 1
+### A) Datalab Preparation 1
- Create an Power BI file called "CorrelationMockAssessment" and save it to your repository, or a piece of paper..
+ Create an Power BI file called "CorrelationDatalabPreparation" and save it to your repository, or a piece of paper..

  1. Now, look at the following table.
 It displays the age and glucose level of a given subject.